KlausLeggewie/SonarQubeScanDotnet/README.md

 Next:
 1. Login (admin, admin), change password
 2. Create a new project => the project key will be required later on
 3. Generate a login token => will be required later on
+        a.
+Create user for scan (Adminstration / Security / Users)
+        b.
+Create token for this user ("Tokens" column for user)

 _This setup uses an embedded database and should be used for evaluation purposes only!_